jdmonin/JSettlers2/README.txt

 If you want to maintain user accounts, you will need to set up a MySQL, SQLite, or PostgreSQL database.
 This will eliminate the "Problem connecting to database" errors from the server.
 We assume you have installed it correctly.
+SQLite is an easy database choice because it's just a JAR file, not a separate large install, if you're looking to avoid that.

-SQLite is recommended because it's just a JAR file, not a separate large install.
+You will need a JDBC driver JAR file in your classpath or the same directory as the JSettlers JAR, see below for details.

 The default name for the database is "socdata".
 To use another name, you'll need to specify it as a JDBC URL on the command line, such as: